iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 ## Accessing your payment history and invoices

-On your team settings page, you will find a link to your dashboard on Stripe.com.
-On this dashboard, you can get a copy of your invoice as well as payment history.
+On your team settings page, you will find a link to your dashboard on Stripe.
+On this dashboard, you can get a copy of your invoice as well as your payment history.

 ## Frequently asked questions